-Within each specialty, nurse practitioners offer primary and preventative care for patients.
-They're trained to provide patient-centered care and enjoy many of the same responsibilities as physicians.
-For example, nurse practitioners can order and evaluate test results, prescribe medication, and refer patients to specialists.
+Within each specialty, NPs offer primary and preventative care for patients, often having many of the same responsibilities as physicians, depending on state regulations.
+For example, NPs can sometimes order and evaluate test results, prescribe medication, and refer patients to specialists.

 Physician Assistant vs. Nurse Practitioner

-Like a nurse practitioner, a physician assistant can examine, diagnose, and treat patients, and the salaries for both professions are comparable.
-However, nurse practitioners and physician assistants receive different training.
-Physician assistants attend specialized physician assistant master's programs, which generally take two years to complete.
-After completing the coursework and clinical requirements, they pursue a state license.
+Like an NP, a physician assistant (PA) can examine, diagnose, and treat patients.
+The two professions even have comparable salaries.
+However, nurse practitioners and PAs receive different training.
+PAs attend specialized master's programs, which generally take two years to complete.
+After completing the coursework and clinical requirements, they must pursue state licensure.

 Nurse Practitioner vs. RN

-Nurse practitioners enjoy more responsibilities than registered nurses (RNs) and earn higher salaries.
-While RNs earn an average salary of nearly $72,000 a year, the average nurse practitioner salary exceeds $107,000.
-Nurse practitioners also hold additional training, often through a master of nursing.
+Nurse practitioners have more responsibilities than registered nurses (RNs) and earn higher salaries.
+While RNs earn a median salary of more than $73,000 a year, the median nurse practitioner salary exceeds $109,000.
+NPs also need additional training, which they often must earn through a master's program.